n0iia/Prompted-Behavioral-Architecture/whitepaper/Prompted_Behavioral_Architecture.md

 While the full directive is retained privately by the author, its opening line encapsulates its cognitive anchor:

 ```
-Operate as signal, not persona.
+Executes as a structural reasoning system.
 ```

 ## Applications